 Many of us are now making changes at home to do our bit on the green front.
 Whether it’s being better about recycling or stopping using clingfilm, we all know about the small steps we can take to contribute to a larger shift in awareness about waste and sustainability.
+But what about Christmas?

-Then comes Christmas: the season of goodwill, and a massive influx of plastic, wrapping, and packaging, into the lives of the parents of small children.
+The festive season: goodwill and cheer, and a massive influx of plastic, wrapping, and packaging, into the lives of the parents of small children.
 The kids are delighted, but you and your beeswax wraps may be less so.
 So, Koru Kids is here to help with suggestions on how to get you through Christmas with less of the waste but all of the fun.

 Join the discussion on our Bringing Up Great Kids Facebook page.